What Is a Bank Draft?

 Bank draft funds generally become available within 24 hours of the payee depositing them.
 However, the payee’s financial institution might take up to a few business days to make the funds available, depending on its policies.

 You need a bank account to issue a bank draft.
 In addition, you need your account to have funds equal to or greater than the payment amount.
-You may also need to pay a small fee for the bank draft; typically, the cost is $10 or less.
+You may also need to pay a small fee for the bank draft, which is typically $10 or less.

 Does a bank draft require a signature?

-Neither the issuer nor the payee need to provide a signature for a bank draft.
-The sole party that signs a bank draft is an employee of the issuer’s bank or financial institution.
+Neither the issuer nor the payee needs to provide a signature for a bank draft.
+The only party that signs a bank draft is an employee of the issuer’s bank or financial institution.

 Photo credit: iStock/deepblue4you